 - 1. Assess the faculty promotion and tenure process on a periodic basis. - 2.
 Articulate the weighting of teaching, scholarship, and service in the promotion and tenure process.
 Investigate alternative models for the weighting of teaching, scholarship, and service in the promotion and tenure process. - 3.
 Allow for differing definitions of scholarship by discipline.
 Provide better guidance for Promotion and Tenure committee members on the differing definitions and standards of scholarship in each discipline. - 4.
 Consider including external reviewers and supporting letters in the promotion and tenure process. - 5.
-Create a structure within C-FEST to fund workshops that help prepare faculty for the promotion and tenure process.
-Ensure that CFEST and the Promotion and Tenure committees are in clear communication about promotion and tenure criteria and guidelines. - 6.
-Create a new Promotion/Tenure committee to review the promotion and tenure processes and structures, and include a faculty survey to gather accurate information. - 7.
+Create a structure within C-FEST to fund yearly workshops that help prepare faculty for the promotion and tenure process.
+Such workshops could be conducted by faculty who serve or have served on the promotion and tenure committees, designed for all tenure-track faculty so they can direct questions and clarify expectations directly with committee members. - 6.
+Ensure that CFEST and the Promotion and Tenure committees are in clear communication about promotion and tenure criteria and guidelines. - 7.
+Create a new Promotion/Tenure committee to review the promotion and tenure processes and structures, and include a faculty survey to gather accurate information. - 8.
 Promote transparency of the process by providing more documentation of the procedures.
 Abundant materials already exist on the web.
 Determine what is missing and what could be more clear and/or accessible.
 Provide constructive feedback with suggestions for change/improvement to better prepare for P/T. Provide good models.
 Investigate models for consistent mentorship and feedback strategies during a faculty member's first 3-5 years at Ship.